OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

         """Settings for an example Protocol.

         """
-        # the number of independent simulations to perform
+        # the number of lambda windows to perform
-        n_repeats: int = 5
+        n_lambdas: int = 5

         simulation_settings: SimulationSettings
         alchemical_settings: AlchemicalSettings